FiratUsta/aura/Docs/commands.md

     lw <link index> <link index>

+### `link-insert || li`

+Takes a link at the given index and inserts it at another index.

+Usage:

+    li <link index> <index insert>

+Example:

+    #This command will take the 5th link on the link list, insert it as the 2nd list and push the previously 2nd link and all other links that follow 1 number up.
+    li 5 2

 ### `links-display-index || ldi`

 Toggles between showing and hiding the link index at the start of each link in the link list.